 Polyphony Down the Pub Brighton, Brighton’s Favourite Night of Renaissance Motets & Booze!™

-as heard on BBC Radio 3’s The Choir:
+as heard on BBC Radio 3’s The Choir & Organ:

-Sign up to e-mail updates on the left hand side of this page to make sure you don’t miss out on sheet music links and other useful info, and follow us on Twitter: @pubpolyphony & @counterpint and Facebook.
+In the meantime, if you want to find out more about the UK’s most exciting Renaissance-motets-in-a-pub events, check out our FAQs and sign up to e-mail updates on the left hand side of this page to make sure you don’t miss out on updates; you can also follow us on Twitter (@pubpolyphony, @pdtpbrighton & @counterpint) and Facebook.